chipsalliance/Caliptra/SECURITY.md

 Issues that the Caliptra TC decides do not need an embargo will be reproduced in the regular Caliptra project bug tracking system.

 Security sensitive vulnerabilities shall be made public after an embargo period of at most 90 days.
 The intent is to allow 30 days within the
-Caliptra project to fix the issues, and 60 days for external parties building products using Caliptra to be able to apply and distribute these fixes.
+Caliptra project to fix the issues, and 60 days for product creators building products using Caliptra to be able to apply and distribute these fixes.

 Fixes to the code shall be made through pull requests (PRs) in the Caliptra project GitHub.
 Developers shall make an attempt to not reveal the sensitive nature of what is being fixed, and shall not refer to CVE numbers that have been assigned to the issue.
 The developer instead should merely describe what has been fixed.

-The Caliptra TC will maintain information mapping embargoed CVEs to these PRs (this information is within the Github security advisories), and produce regular reports of the state of security issues.
+The Caliptra TC shall maintain information mapping embargoed CVEs to these PRs (this information is within the Github security advisories), and produce regular reports of the state of security issues.

 Each issue that is considered a security vulnerability shall be assigned a CVE number.
 As fixes are created, it may be necessary to allocate additional CVE numbers, or to retire numbers that were assigned.

-## Vulnerability notification
+## Vulnerability notification process

 Each Caliptra release shall contain a report of CVEs that were fixed in that release.
 Because of the sensitive nature of these vulnerabilities, the release shall merely include a list of CVEs that have been fixed.
 After the embargo period, the vulnerabilities page shall be updated to include